 Ease of Use

-The hardest part about using the REC TEC RT-700 might be lifting up the bag of pellets to dump them in the hopper.
+The hardest part about using the Recteq RT-700 might be lifting the bag of pellets to dump them in the hopper.
 As discussed in our article on the pros and cons of pellet grills, everything is pretty much automated with these grill types.

 PRO TIP: Use a scoop if you can’t handle the heft of the full bag.

 Other than that, it’s pretty straightforward.
 If you can use a modern oven, you can operate this grill with ease.

 The drip tray should minimize the amount of cleaning you need to do on the interior, but it’ll still need a wipe down now and then.

 The manufacturer recommends very minimal maintenance, aside from cleaning spills off the exterior with mild soap and water to protect the surface.
 As for the grates — chuck them in the dishwasher.

 I referred earlier to the “cult following” RECTEQ has, yet there is a solid community out there.
 Two main Facebook groups are totaling about 17,000 members.
 I can’t give you a reason to choose one over the other, so here are the links for each group: